Eurovision Song Contest 2007: Format

 The contest saw some minor changes to the voting time-frame.
-The compilation summary video of all entries including phone numbers was shown twice.
+The recap, a compilation summary video of all entries including phone numbers, was shown twice.
 The voting process was the same as 2006 except there was fifteen minutes to vote, an increase of five minutes on the 2006 contest.
 In the final, the results from each country were once again shown from one to seven points automatically on screen and only eight, ten and twelve were read by the spokespeople.
-For the first time, the winner was awarded a promotion tour around Europe, visiting Denmark, Spain, Sweden, the Netherlands, Greece and Germany.
+For the first time, the winner was awarded a promotion tour around Europe, visiting Denmark, Spain, Sweden, the Netherlands, Greece, and Germany.
 The tour was held between 16 May and 21 May.
 The event was sponsored by Nordic communications group TeliaSonera, and — as with several previous contests — Nobel Biocare.
 Apocalyptica were the interval act, and played a medley of songs: Worlds Collide, Faraway and finally Life Burns!, but without the usual lyrics.